ulb-sachsen-anhalt/digital-eval/README.md

 ## Features

-* match automatically groundtruth (i.e. reference data) and candidates by filename
+* match groundtruth (i.e. reference data) and candidates by filename start
 * use geometric information to evaluate only specific frame (i.e. specific column or region from large page) of candidates (requires ALTO or PAGE format)
-* aggregate evaluation outcome on domain range (with multiple subdomains)
+* aggregate evaluation outcomes on domain range (with multiple subdomains) according to folder layout
 * choose from textual metrics based on characters or words plus common Information Retrieval
-* choose between accuracy / error rate and different UTF-8 Python norms
+* choose from different UTF-8 Python norms
 * formats: ALTO, PAGE or plain text for both groundtruth and candidates
 * speedup with parallel execution
 * additional OCR util:
-  * filter custom areas of single OCR files
+  * filter custom areas of single OCR files of ALTO files

 ## Installation